Primitive Gods of Greek Mythology: Chaos, Gaia and Cosmogonia

 EntityRelationshipDescription

-ChaosPrinciple of everythingThe original void from which all were born
+ChaosThe beginning of everythingThe original void from which all were born

 GaiaFrom ChaosMother Earth, foundation of life

-UranusWife of GaiaThe sky, father of Titans
+UranusHusband of GaiaUranus, father of the Titans

 NyxFrom ChaosThe goddess of night and darkness